"Always vote for principal though you may vote alone and you may cherish the sweetest reflection that your vote is never lost."

 John Quincy Adams, fifth President of the United States

 Labor Day marks the official kick-off of our 2020 Presidential Election.
-Our Illinois candidates and Rico Republican Precinct Committeeman are knocking on doors answering questions, getting to know what our Voter highest priority.
+Our Illinois candidates, Senate race and Rico Republican Precinct Committeeman are knocking on doors answering questions, getting to know what our Voter highest priority.
 To learn about our Candidates please visit 2020 Candidates menu tab.
 The 2020 Presidential General Election on Tuesday, November 3rd 2020.

 2020 EARLY VOTING @ County Clerk's Office: